 Personality changes become noticeable to family members.
 Increased aggression, social withdrawal and emotional lability develop gradually.

 Leg swelling occurs through heart strain and fluid retention.
-Peripheral edema develops in 23% of patients with severe sleep apnea.
+Peripheral edema develops in 23% of patients with severe obstructive sleep apnea.

 Temperature regulation problems affect comfort.
 Night sweats and cold intolerance develop through autonomic dysfunction.